christianmr1525/IoT_health_station/README.md

 Three sensors provide body and environment data to be streamed in real-time to a web dashboard using MQTT and a backend database linked to an Azure Server.

 The data retrieved aboards the following:
--Temperature
+- Temperature
--Humidity
+- Humidity
--Heart rate
+- Heart rate
--Oxygen saturation
+- Oxygen saturation
--Gas concentration
+- Gas concentration

 ![3D Model](Photos/3D_model.jpg)